 A little later in this guide, I’ll share several potent sound healing exercises you can do today to start feeling better immediately.

 But first, let me share some of the key health benefits of sound healing.

-In fact, a regular sound healing practice may be able to help you solve some of your most nagging health challenges — including:
+In fact, healing with sound may be able to help you solve some of your most nagging health challenges — including:

-As you’ll soon discover, The Absolute Beginners Guide to Sound Healing offers you several effective solutions to these frustrating problems.
+As you’ll soon discover, this Absolute Beginners Guide to Sound Healing offers you several effective solutions for these frustrating problems.